I’ll remember this conversation for the rest of my life. Some conversations are just like that.

 So remember as you go through this list of how to make more time, to also think about how you’ll spend it.
 It’s about being present, and fully in the moment, and always striving to be a better you, wherever you choose to show up.

 1. Invest time in activities, experiences and entertainment, to create memories, which are like time dividends.
 These dividends can be used down the track (or remembered), which¬†makes time expand, and our lives feel more fulfilled.
 Work to earn enough¬†for comfort and happiness, whatever that means to you and your family.
-But make sure work doesn’t prevent you from spending your earnings¬†making memories.
+But make sure work doesn’t prevent you from spending your hard-earned money¬†making memories.

 2. Downsize for less house and more time.
 All our lives we¬†hear about the great Kiwi quarter-acre dream.
 Over the last generation the yard size has dropped, but the house size has increased.
 Now the dream is a 200sqm house.
 You don’t need a 200sqm house, unless you have about 8 children.